eandvaag/agricounter/README.md

 #### 3. Create the containers

-The `agricounter_ctl.py` script can be used to create and manage the AgriCounter tool inside a Docker container.
 To create the AgriCounter application for the first time, run `./agricounter_ctl.py --create`.

 To remove the Docker containers without removing the PostGreSQL volume, use `./agricounter_ctl.py --down`.
 The containers can then be rebuilt with `./agricounter_ctl.py --up`.
 To remove the containers and remove the PostGreSQL volume, use `./agricounter_ctl.py --destroy`.

-When an AgriCounter Docker instance is created for the first time with `./agricounter_ctl.py -c`, only the administrator account is seeded to the database.
+When an AgriCounter Docker instance is created for the first time with `./agricounter_ctl.py --create`, only the administrator account is seeded to the database.
 In order to add regular user accounts, it is necessary to log in as the administrator and add the new user accounts through the administrator web page interface.
 It is also necessary to specify the object classes that the AgriCounter tool will be used to detect (e.g., "Canola Seedling").
 This is also done from the administrator's web page.

 ### Non-Docker Install